RevenueHunt/docs/docs/how-to-guides/redirect-quiz-to-another-page.md

 Even if you redirect the customer with Jump Logic to another page the quiz responses will be saved in the Quiz Builder's [`Metrics`](https://docs.revenuehunt.com/reference/quiz-builder/#responses) section.

+!!! info

-*Note: Redirecting with Jump Logic does not transfer quiz data to this new redirection page.
-If you want to send quiz data to another URL use the [callback function](#redirecting-to-a-custom-results-page-via-callback-function).*
+      Redirecting with Jump Logic does not transfer quiz data to this new redirection page.
+If you want to send quiz data to another URL use the [callback function](#redirecting-to-a-custom-results-page-via-callback-function).

 ## Redirecting to a Custom Results Page via Callback Function

 You can use our [callback function](https://docs.revenuehunt.com/how-to-guides/use-callback-function/) to redirect the customers to another (custom-built) Results Page.
 This allows for greater flexibility in handling quiz data and customizing the quiz resutls look.

+!!! warning

-*Note: To do this, you'll need basic knowledge of JavaScript and handling JSON data.*
+      To do this, you'll need basic knowledge of JavaScript and handling JSON data.

 1. **Set Up the Callback Function**: Implement the [callback function](https://docs.revenuehunt.com/how-to-guides/use-callback-function/) on your website to capture quiz results in JSON format.
 2. **Store and Redirect**: Configure the function to store the results locally (e.g., in the browser's local storage or cookies) before redirecting the user to your custom Results Page.